mon231/com.rel.mujde/client/README.md

 Simply install the app and enjoy hooking other apps, automatically & covertly! <br />

 If the app is installed over devices with no Xposed framework, it might simply crash when opened. <br />
-Use network guides to install LSposed / root your device.
+Use network guides to install LSposed / root your device, or use an emulator with similar guides.

 ## Code Classes